driessenslucas/researchproject/Thesis.md

 If I could start over, I would begin by researching the hardware more thoroughly.
 I spend a lot more time deciding on the hardware I need and how to use it.

 #### RC Car Selection

-I would still use the same DFRobot 2wd MiniQ robot kit, but I would order the motor encoders at the same time as the car.Also take some stronger motors then the default kit, same goes for the wheels, the default wheels are not very good for the car.
+I would still use the same DFRobot 2wd MiniQ robot kit, but I would order the motor encoders at the same time as the car.
+Also take some stronger motors then the default kit, same goes for the wheels, the default wheels are not very good for the car.

 **Motor Encoders:** https://www.dfrobot.com/product-823.html